Immediate Care by PMA Health

 Our sleep physicians work closely with experts in the fields of otolaryngology, oral surgery, dental sleep medicine, and bariatric surgery when formulating the best treatment plan for each patient.

 Additionally, we offer a continuous positive airway pressure (CPAP) clinic, which is designed to ensure optimal comfort, acclimatization, and compliance with CPAP therapy.
-The clinic is run by a veteran respiratory therapist, Michelle Leonard.

 Sleep problems worsened during the pandemic due to social isolation, lack of normal daytime routines, less outside activity, and less exposure to sunlight.
 Many sleep disorders, including insomnia, shifts in sleep time, and issues with poor quality sleep, can be treated without medications using cognitive behavioral therapy or CBT.
 CBT is performed through a series of one-on-one weekly sessions over several weeks to identify thoughts and behaviors that cause or worsen sleep problems and replace them with habits that promote sound sleep.